TalonFloof/zorroOS/README.md

 First, modify the constant `ARCH` in `kernel/Makefile` to be set to `RiscV64`.

-Insure that you have a RISC-V toolchain installed.
+Ensure that you have a RISC-V toolchain installed.
-If you don't, you get one here: [https://github.com/riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+If you don't, you can get one here: [https://github.com/riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 Then run `make build-rv64`:
 ```sh